SOLPumpFunBot/LATEST-Solana-Pump-Fun-Sniper-Trading-Bot/README.md

 ### Using the Tool

-- **Purchase the Latest Coin:** Buy the latest coin that meets your requirements.
+- **Purchase the Latest Coin:** Buy the latest coin that meets your requirements and sell off for quick profit, even in rugcoins.
+(This is probably the reason you would be using this bot)

 - **View Positions:** View your current positions and manage them, including selling all positions.
 - **Set Settings:** Configure the bot settings.
 - **Exit:** Exit the tool.